Resource management

 4. Accurate resource forecasting

-Effective resource management techniques help you gauge current and future team capacity, so you don’t optimistically bite off more than you can chew, find your plans derailed by unexpected changes in availability, or stare longingly at everything you could be doing.
+Effective resource management techniques enhance resource forecasting, helping you gauge current and future team capacity, so you don’t optimistically bite off more than you can chew, find your plans derailed by unexpected changes in availability, or stare longingly at everything you could be doing.

 So many fun ideas, so little time 🥲